 What consumers can take away from this is: with MIPS technology, riders can be more confident that they will receive better protection against rotational forces by at least 10%.
 This percentage, though may seem modest, is still better than nothing, if it means reducing the probability of traumatic brain injuries.

 This boy is hoping his Mom bought him the MIPS version of the helmet.

 Frequently Asked Questions:

-For someone who doesn’t mind spending a few dollars more in exchange for peace of mind, a MIPS helmet is necessary.
-However, others may feel that a regular helmet, as long as it is of high quality, manufactured by a reputable brand, and has passed safety certification, can be good enough to protect them from injury.
+A. For someone who doesn’t mind spending a few dollars more in exchange for peace of mind, a MIPS helmet is definitely worth it.
+However, others may feel that a non-MIPS helmet, as long as it is of high quality, from a reputable helmet manufacturer, and has passed bike helmet safety certification, can be good enough to protect them from injury.